telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-indent-cells.md

 * **GridViewGroupFooterIndentCell**: It is a part of the **GridViewGroupFooterRow**.

-Similarly to other RadGridView elements, you may alter their appearance by [modifying their default styles]({%slug gridview-modifying-default-styles%}) or by directly [editing their control templates]({%slug styling-apperance-editing-control-templates%}).
+Similarly to other __RadGridView__ elements, you may alter their appearance by [modifying their default styles]({%slug gridview-modifying-default-styles%}) or by directly [editing their control templates]({%slug styling-apperance-editing-control-templates%}).

 ## Indicator Presenters

-Furthermore, RadGridView exposes five indicator presenters each of them belonging to the corresponding row:
+__RadGridView__ exposes five indicator presenters, each of them belonging to the corresponding row:

 * **GridViewRow**